RatingWidget/wordpress-plugin/readme.txt

 * New: Added Rich-Snippets banner for non paying users.

 = 2.1.4 =
-* New: Finally Professional plan users can setup the visitor identification method to IP right from the dashboard.
+* New: Finally Professional plan users can setup the reviewer identification method to IP right from the dashboard.
 * Fix: Removed Upgrade tab from Account settings for premium users.

 = 2.1.3 =